alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 They are both very similar, and apply to the `<Node>` type, which is in our builder the `<NumericExpression>` type :

-* The first parameter contains the stack of raw items encountered so far.
+* The first parameter contains the **stack** of raw items encountered so far.
 "Raw" means that they are not yet transformed since the production is performed bottom up.
 The more often the stack doesn't serve the transformation but sometimes it may help to peek the last previous item.
-* The second parameter is the current token / rule.
+* The second parameter is the current **token** / **rule***.
-* The last parameter contains all the values that are either the arguments of the rule to transform, of all the values coming next from the token to transform in the context of the nested rule.
+* The last parameter contains all the values that are either the **arguments** of the rule to transform, or all the values coming **next** from the token to transform in the context of its enclosed rule.
 That values can be raw values or transformed values, according to how you process them individually.
 In fact `Value<NumericExpression>` is a wrapper around an object that can be either the raw token or a `NumericExpression`.
-You are free to supply tokens left as-is or transformed one, and to get the raw value with `.getSource()` or the transformed one with `.getTarget()`.
+You are free to supply tokens left as-is or transformed ones, and to get the raw value with `.getSource()` or the transformed one with `.getTarget()`.

+For example, if a rule defines a comma-separated list of digits, that the input is `"1,2,3,4"`, and that the current **token** is `"2"`, then the **next** elements are `",3,4"` and the stack is `"1,"`.
+Some elements may be consumed during the production of the target node.

 Now we can write the mappers, starting with the simplest ones :

-* the `VARIABLE` token is just a sequence of characters, we write the `VARIABLE` mapper that create a `Variable` instance from our data model with that token :
+* the `VARIABLE` token is just a sequence of characters, we write the `VARIABLE` mapper (with the same name as the token) that create a `Variable` instance from our data model with that token :

 ```java